23 mins read

 6. Attentive to detail (Meticulous)

-The following requirement on our list of quantity surveyor skills is having an eye for detail.
-Being industriously attentive to detail enhances accuracy and reduces errors.
+This requirement on our list of quantity surveyor skills means having an eye for detail.
+Being industriously attentive enhances accuracy and reduces errors.
 With digital takeoff packages like RIB CostX, human error is significantly reduced through features such as “live links” and “revision overlay”; however, you should capitalize on the tools and not rely on them totally.
 Vigilant supervision of detail constitutes the overall success of a project.
-This reflects strongly on you and your company image, conclusively influencing the customer experience.
+This reflects strongly on you and your company image, positively influencing the customer experience.
 As the saying goes, it takes years to build a good reputation but just seconds to destroy it.

 7. Composure (Working under pressure)

 One of the duties of a quantity surveyor is meeting deadlines every day.
 Typically, a QS won’t have the luxury of working on one project at a time.
 Duty calls, and you will likely be juggling multiple projects simultaneously.
-Being composed and able to work under pressure permits you to tackle your work in prime condition, ensuring tasks are completed without compromising company standards.
-Being composed includes efficiently prioritizing and evaluating your tasks concurrently, showing commitment at every stage of your work, and ultimately, giving an underlying quality of perseverance.
-With a comprehensive software package, this can often be all the more easier to manage.
+Being composed and able to work under pressure allows you to tackle your work in prime condition, ensuring tasks are completed without compromising company standards.
+Being composed also involves efficiently prioritizing and evaluating your tasks concurrently, showing commitment at every stage of your work, and ultimately displaying the underlying quality of perseverance.
+With a comprehensive software package, this can often be much easier to manage.

 8. Negotiation skills